Exhumation of Yagan's head

-The exhumation of Yagan's head was the result of a geophysical survey and archaeological dig at a grave site in the Everton Cemetery, Liverpool in 1997.
-Yagan was an Aboriginal Australian warrior who was murdered in 1833 by British colonists, because of his resistance to the colonial British settlements in the Swan River Colony in Western Australia.
+In 1997, a geophysical survey and archaeological dig took place in the Everton Cemetery, Liverpool, which led to the exhumation of the Aboriginal Australian Yagan's head.
+Yagan was an Noongar warrior who was murdered in 1833 by British colonists, due to his resistance to the colonial British settlements in the Swan River Colony in Western Australia.

 Background

-Yagan was an indigenous Australian warrior of the Noongar nation who played a key part in early indigenous resistance to European settlement and rule around the area of Perth, Western Australia.
+Yagan was an Aboriginal Australian warrior of the Noongar nation who played a key part in early indigenous resistance to European settlement and rule around the area of Perth, Western Australia.
 He was shot dead by a young settler, James Keates in 1833.
 Yagan's head was removed, preserved by smoking, and taken to England by Robert Dale, who gave it to the Liverpool Institute for display in a museum.

 By 1964, Yagan's head was badly decomposed, and the decision was made to dispose of it.
 The head was placed in a plywood box, along with a Peruvian mummy and a Māori head, and buried in Everton Cemetery's General Section 16, grave number 296.
 In later years, a number of burials were made around the grave, and in 1968 a local hospital buried 20 stillborn babies and two babies who had lived less than twenty-four hours, directly over the museum box.

 For many years, members of Perth's Noongar community sought to have Yagan's head returned and buried according to tribal custom.
 An application for exhumation of the head was made in 1994, but it was refused because next of kin permission to disturb the remains of the twenty-two babies could not be obtained.